 The Minnesota Department of Public Safety releases a crash facts report annually.
-For 2019, they reported 5,369 truck accidents.
-56 people suffered fatal truck accident injuries in 2019.
-And only five of those fatalities were truck drivers.
+The Minnesota Department of Public Safety releases a crash facts report annually.
+For 2021, they reported 4,120 truck accidents and 72 people suffered fatal truck accident injuries.
+And only four of those fatalities were truck drivers.

-The crash facts for 2019 also reported 1,197 total truck accident injuries across the state; among those injured included 151 truck drivers.
+The crash facts also reported 1,248 total truck accident injuries across the state; among those injured included 138 truck drivers.
 With so many reported truck accidents every year, the likelihood that you or someone you love will be injured or killed in a truck accident is higher than you might think.

 If you’ve found yourself on this page, you’ve likely already suffered life-threatening injuries in a truck accident.
 Here are the most important things you’ll need to know about truck accidents and the claims process following a collision in Minnesota.